-V.A.1.a).(2)

-The program director or their designee, with input from the Clinical Competency Committee, must:
+V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones.
+(Core) V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, (Core) V.A.1.d).(3) develop plans for fellows failing to progress, following institutional policies and procedures.
+(Core)

-V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones. ^(Core) V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, ^(Core) V.A.1.d).(3) develop plans for fellows failing to progress, following institutional policies and procedures. ^(Core) teacher and the learner.
-Fac the end of each rotation.
-Th evaluations, including their months.
-Fellows should be information to reinforce we arning is an active process that requires effort from the culty members evaluate a fellow's performance at least at ne program director or their designee will review those r progress on the Milestones, at a minimum of every six encouraged to reflect upon the evaluation, using the II-performed tasks or knowledge or to modify deficiencies in rking together with the faculty members, fellows should
+Background and Intent: Learning is an active process that requires effort from the teacher and the learner.
+Faculty members evaluate a fellow's performance at least at the end of each rotation.
+The program director or their designee will review those evaluations, including their progress on the Milestones, at a minimum of every six months.
+Fellows should be encouraged to reflect upon the evaluation, using the information to reinforce well-performed tasks or knowledge or to modify deficiencies in knowledge or practice.
+Working together with the faculty members, fellows should develop an individualized learning plan.